-- To improve trail safety, the City of Dallas is implementing a trail marker system that will aid first responders in the event of an emergency.
+- To improve trail safety, the City of Dallas has a trail marker system that will aid first responders in the event of an emergency.

-- Sign posts, with a unique location identifier, will be placed approximately every 1/8 mile to ensure trail users are never far from an emergency marker.
+- Sign posts, with a unique location identifier, are placed approximately every 1/8 mile to ensure trail users are never far from an emergency marker.
 Emergency response teams will now know exactly where on the trail they need to respond and how to best access that locations.

 - If you should need assistance while using a trail, find the nearest marker, dial 911, and tell the operator the locator number listed on the sign.